gopasspw/gopass/docs/setup.md

 Alternatively, you can install gopass from the appropriate Darwin release from the repository [releases page](https://github.com/gopasspw/gopass/releases).

-If you're using a password on your gpg key, you also have to install pinentry-mac from brew and configure it in your ~/gpg/gpg-agent.conf
+If you're using a password on your GPG key, you also have to install `pinentry-mac` from brew and configure it in your `~/gpg/gpg-agent.conf`:

 ```bash
 brew install pinentry-mac